tomheaton/mcjty-website/docs/1.18/ep5.md

                 5       // In our case our structure is 1 chunk only but by using 5 here it can be replaced with something larger in datapacks
         );

-        // Create a new context with the new config that has our json pool.
+        // Create a new context with the new config that has our JSON pool.
 We will pass this into JigsawPlacement.addPieces var newContext = Structures.createContextWithConfig(context, newConfig);
         // Last 'true' parameter means the structure will automatically be placed at ground level var generator = JigsawPlacement.addPieces(newContext,